Zaghari-Ratcliffe's husband finds hope in controversy

 The stress began to take its toll.
 In desperation, he went public with his campaign, creating a petition which rapidly around 500,000 signatures.

-Discussions with the Foreign Office and lawyers started to give him hope but the process has been slow.
+Discussions with the Foreign Office and lawyers started to give him hope, but the process has been slow.

 Then came Johnson's gaffe.
 "When I look at what Nazanin Zaghari-Ratcliffe was doing, she was simply teaching people journalism, as I understand it," Johnson told the House of Commons Foreign Affairs Committee, in what should have been a routine hearing two weeks ago.